 Shanghai Yatai Clothing and Gifts Market is one of the largest subway markets in Shanghai.

 Covering an area of 19,022 square meters (4.7 acres), there are about 500 shops selling various products like clothing, accessories, fabrics, suitcases, hats, shoes, handicrafts, and souvenirs.
 Quality is not very good, but prices are low.
 Bargain hard there.

 There are also tailor shops where you can get tailor-made clothes.

 - Opening hours: Monday - Thursday 10:00 - 20:00; Friday - Sunday 10:00 - 20:30

 - Transport: Take subway line 2 and get off at Shanghai Science & Technology Museum Station.

 Shanghai Yong'an Department Store 永安百货

-The store, located in the middle of Nanjing Road, China's No.1 Commercial Street, restored its original appearance of 87 years ago, furnishing itself with the European construction style popular in Shanghai during the 1920s.
-Now, the company aims to develop a special department store combining shopping, food and leisure with elegant surroundings.
+The store, located in the middle of Nanjing Road, China's No.1 Commercial Street, restored its original appearance of 87 years ago, furnishings in European style popular in Shanghai during the 1920s.
+This department store combines shopping, food, and leisure with elegant surroundings.

 - Address: 635 East Nanjing Road, Huangpu District (黄浦区南京东路635号)